Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Introduction

 \section{Introduction}

-The \wow, detected on August 15, 1977, by the Ohio State University's Big Ear radio telescope, remains one of the most compelling potential instances of extraterrestrial communication (see e.g. \citealt{wright2021strategies} and references therein).
+The \wow, detected on August 15, 1977, by the Ohio State University's Big Ear radio telescope, remains one of the most compelling potential instances of extraterrestrial communication \citep{shuch_wow_2011}.
 The signal, identified by astronomer Jerry R. Ehman, exhibited a narrowband radio frequency of approximately 1420.456 MHz, which is notably close to the hydrogen line frequency, a region of the radio spectrum often considered a natural candidate for interstellar communication \citep{Kraus1979}.

 The signal lasted for 72 seconds, corresponding to the time it took the telescope beam to sweep past the source, but no follow-up observations have successfully replicated this anomaly \citep{Gray2002}.
 The transient nature of the \wow, combined with its strength and frequency, has led to extensive debate and investigation within the SETI community (Search for Extraterrestrial Intelligence), yet its exact origin remains undetermined (see, e.g., \citealt{Tarter2001}).

 Further analysis of the \wow suggests that its strength and narrow bandwidth are inconsistent with natural astronomical sources, such as pulsars or known interstellar phenomena, thereby raising the possibility of an artificial origin \citep{Shostak2003}.
 The \wow remains an enigmatic outlier, representing a tantalizing hint of potential extraterrestrial communication while underscoring the challenges inherent in distinguishing genuine signals from cosmic noise and terrestrial interference \citep{Tarter2010, kipping2022could}.